swift-server-community/mqtt-nio/Sources/MQTTNIO/MQTTNIO.docc/mqttnio-tracing.md

 ## Enabling distributed tracing

-Distributed tracing is enabled by the Swift package trait "DistributedTracing".
+Distributed tracing is enabled by the Swift package trait `"DistributedTracing"`.
 This trait is enabled by default.

 By default when you create a ``MQTTConnectionConfiguration`` it will setup tracing to use the tracer that is currently bootstrapped.